~ R. Buckminster Fuller

 “I just invent,” he explained.
 “Then wait until man comes around to needing what I’ve invented.”

-His trademark was the term "Dymaxion" (a combination of dynamic," "maximum," and "ion") to explain how to get the most output from minimal input of energy and materials.
+His trademark was the term “Dymaxion” (a combination of “dynamic,” “maximum,” and “ion”) to explain how to get the most output from minimal input of energy and materials.

 “I’m not a genius.
 I’m just a tremendous bundle of experience,” he said.

-Everything you do changes the universe.
+Every choice changes the universe.